dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 :::image type="content" source="media/data-binding-basics/listview3.png" alt-text="Binding to a collection with a DataTemplate and a converter.":::

-The `ListView` can handle changes that dynamically occur in the underlying data, but only if you take certain steps.
-If the collection of items assigned to the `ItemsSource` property of the `ListView` changes during runtime, use an `ObservableCollection` class for these items. `ObservableCollection` implements the `INotifyCollectionChanged` interface, and `ListView` will install a handler for the `CollectionChanged` event.
+The <xref:Microsoft.Maui.Controls.ListView> can handle changes that dynamically occur in the underlying data, but only if you take certain steps.
+If the collection of items assigned to the `ItemsSource` property of the <xref:Microsoft.Maui.Controls.ListView> changes during runtime, use an `ObservableCollection` class for these items. `ObservableCollection` implements the `INotifyCollectionChanged` interface, and <xref:Microsoft.Maui.Controls.ListView> will install a handler for the `CollectionChanged` event.

 If properties of the items themselves change during runtime, then the items in the collection should implement the `INotifyPropertyChanged` interface and signal changes to property values using the `PropertyChanged` event.